Your employer's contributions

 Compulsory employer contributions

 If you're a KiwiSaver member making contributions from your pay, your employer also has to put money in.
-This is equal to 3% of your pay.
+This is equal to 3% of your gross pay.

 Your employer does not have to make compulsory employer contributions to your KiwiSaver scheme if:

 - they are already paying into another eligible registered superannuation scheme for you (if your existing scheme meets certain criteria)

 - you are under 18 years of age

 - you are the age of eligibility to withdraw you savings

 - you are not contributing (for example, on a savings suspension or on leave without pay).